-FAT TRANSFER PROCEDURES AND FAT INJECTIONS in Sydney and Canberra
+FAT TRANSFER PROCEDURES AND FAT INJECTIONS

 Increasingly, deflation of soft tissues, in particular subcutaneous fat compartments, has been recognized as a significant factor contributing to the ageing process.
 The sallow and tired appearance of ageing is in part due to this process.
 A nuanced replenishment of these compartments as a part of an overall rejuvenation strategy helps to restore harmony and turn back the clock.
 In addition there is good evidence that these fat transfers contain adult stem cells, which help a rejuvenated appearance.
 Fat transfers are finding more and more application in modern aesthetic surgical approaches.